 At an altitude of 1250 meters, this tranquil hill station is located on top of a ridge on the east of river Teesta.
 Kalimpong is a charming town and the headquarter of a district by the same name that was created in 2017.
-It is a historic town with major Lepcha population and the unique culture of its own.
+It is a historic town with a major Lepcha population and a unique culture of its own.
 The tourist attractions in Kalimpong include its beautiful serene environment, a great view of snow-capped mountains and exquisite surrounding countryside.
 After Darjeeling, this is the second most popular tourist destination in the hills.

 To See and Do

 Deolo and Durpin are the two must-see places in town.
 The town is on a ridge connecting the two peaks of Deolo and Durpin.
 Both places offer an excellent view of the mountains including the Kanchenjunga range as well as the Teesta River below.
 Other attractions include Horticulture nurseries, Monasteries, Grahams Home and others.

 Deolo Hill Top - You have to travel about 15 minutes from Kalimpong town towards Algarah and then take a left road and travel another 15 minutes to reach Deolo viewpoint.
 There is a Tourist Bungalow where overnight accommodation is available.
 You can also try the attached restaurant that offers gourmet food.
 Apart from the excellent view of the surrounding, a large well maintained garden spread over several acres attracts tourists as well as locals here.
 There is a road from Deolo which reaches the Sikkim border at Rangpo through Mansang village.

 If you are not constrained by time, we also recommend you can take a walk on the Bhalu Marg east of the viewpoint.
 The road has little traffic and can be a beautiful walk on a clear day, there are several small temples of Hanuman, Buddha, and Shiva on this road with a nice view of the surrounding.

 Close to Deolo Hilltop is the Kalimpong Science City, which is also worth a visit if you have some extra hours in hand.
 If you are accompanied by children, then this place is worth a visit.